MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

 By default, data are extracted directly by requesting databases (:numref:`dominoUsageFig`: *data extracted from requests*).
-You give the ``--chemicalsFile`` and the **target genes** are extracted from **CTD**. **Rare disease pathways** are extracted from **WikiPathway** automatically too.
+You give the ``--chemicalsFile`` and the **target genes** are extracted from **CTD**. **Rare disease pathways** are extracted from **WikiPathways** automatically too.
 You can give some optional parameters to custom the selection of target genes.

 You can provide your own **target genes file** and **pathways/processes of interest** (:numref:`dominoUsageFig`: *data extracted from users*) with ``--targetGenesFile`` and ``--GMT``, ``--backgroundFile``.